Neville Maxwell: Career

+Anti-Indian biases

+Indian journalist Kuldip Nayar, who was a reporter for The Times during the same time that Maxwell was its correspondent in Delhi, says that Maxwell had deep an anti-Indian bias, labelling it an "understatement".
+He likened him to a British colonial.
+At the same time, Maxwell was said to have had full praise for China's authoritarian regime.
+Others that knew him echo similar sentiments.

+In 1967, he wrote a series of articles claiming that India's democracy was "disintegating".
+He said the famine was "threatening", the administration was "strained" and universally believed to be corrupt, the government and the governing party (Indian National Congress) had lost public confidence etc. The experiment of developing India within a democratic was said to have failed.
+He predicted that the next general election (for the 4th Lok Sabha) would be last one.

 Leak of the Henderson Brooks–Bhagat report

 On 17 March 2014, Maxwell posted the first part of the Henderson Brooks–Bhagat Report on his website.
 The report was written by two Indian army officers in 1963 to examine India's defeat in the Sino-Indian War.
 It has been classified as top secret by the Indian government, but Maxwell acquired a copy and his India's China War contains the gist of the report.
 After the Indian government refused to release the report for over 50 years, Maxwell decided to make it public.